-- House Fly (AKA filth fly, garbage fly)
+House Fly (AKA filth fly, garbage fly)

 Blow Fly (AKA bottle fly, blue fly, green fly)

 Both types of flies can spread disease easily because of the way they digest their food and eliminate their waste.
 When feeding, these flies regurgitate liquid from the stomach to dissolve food, and then use their sponging mouthparts to suck it up.
 They leave fecal spots, or “specks,” where they have walked.
 Because of these habits, they are capable of transmitting filth-related diseases such as diarrhea and dysentery.

-On the interior, keep food of all types in a well-sealed container, don’t let trash containers get ripe and spoil, keep doors and windows closed.
+On the interior, keep food of all types in a well-sealed container, don’t let trash containers get ripe and spoil, and keep doors and windows closed.
 Best elimination method on the interior is the good, old-fashioned fly swatter.

 On the exterior, remove all potential larval food materials such as animal manure, rotting mulch, lawn clippings, and animal or bird carcasses.
 Compost piles, if not properly maintained, may also produce large numbers of filth flies.
 If this is the case, eliminate the compost pile or cover it with black plastic sheeting, which will trap heat and reduce fly survival.
 Professional pest control treatments to the exterior of your structure will greatly reduce fly activity and survival on and in your space.

 Our Common House Fly Control Process